This post may contain affiliate links. Read our disclosure here.

 Daily Deal Sites

 Not up for the wilderness?
 Grab a voucher for a hotel.
-Groupon & Living Social always have deals on hotels.
+Groupon always has deals on hotels.
 There are some really great options that include indoor pools, arcades, and more.
 You can also keep it frugal by looking for an option with a small kitchen.
 Being able to make at least one or two meals each day really saves a lot (even if the hotel room is slightly more expensive up front).

 Team up with another family or two to maximize your trip and savings.
 You can rent a large house and split up the costs.
 You can also divide up cooking meals, planning games, etc. A huge added bonus is that the kids have additional people to play with.
 You can even trade off on babysitting.